NASA's Mars helicopter Ingenuity: What you need to know before its first flight

 It will be snapping 30 images per second of the ground to understand where it is and to make any necessary trajectory changes -- around 500 times per second, according to Grip.
 This autonomy ensures Ingenuity won't be blown off course by a sudden Martian gust.

-A postflight briefing is expected to take place at 8 a.m.
-PT on Monday, April 12 and will be available to view on NASA TV.
+A postflight briefing is expected to take place no earlier than Wednesday, April 14, and will be available to view on NASA TV.

 Future missions